-By treating "food service ware" as a "good" rather than a type of packaging used in food service environments, per the proposed definition in paragraph (8), the draft rules do not consider the intended use of food service ware.
-As a result, the definition appears to exclude the party filling or using the "food service ware" from responsibility, whereas the definition for "packaging" still assigns responsibility to the party using (filling) the package for its products.
+By treating "food service ware" as a "good" rather than a type of packaging used in food service environments, per the proposed definition in paragraph (8), the draft rules do not consider that food service ware is intended to be used in conjunction with an underlying product (i.e., food).
+As a result, the definition appears to exclude the party filling or using the "food service ware" from responsibility, whereas the definition for "packaging" still assigns responsibility to the party using (or filling) the package for its products.